Hektor Qyteti, Artistic Director & Principal Conductor

 Beth Stewart, Executive Director

-Beth is in her sixth year as Executive Director of the Michigan Philharmonic.
+Beth is in her seventh year as Executive Director of the Michigan Philharmonic.
 She holds a B.A. in History and an M.S. in Historic Preservation with an emphasis in Educational programming and management.
 Beth was the Executive Director of the Plymouth Museum for 17 years prior to joining the Philharmonic staff.